-In 1980, the CEQ directed that federal agencies must assess the effects of their actions on farmland soils classified by the NRCS as prime or unique.
-Prime farmland is defined as soils that produce general crops such as common foods, forage, fiber, and oil seed; unique farmland produces specialty crops such as fruits, vegetables, and nuts.
+In 1980, the Council on Environmental Quality directed that federal agencies must assess the effects of their actions on farmland soils classified by the NRCS as prime or unique.
+Prime farmland is defined as soil that produced general crops such as common foods, forage, fiber, and oil seed; unique farmland produces specialty crops such as fruits, vegetables, and nuts.